City of London School: History

 In 1823, a report published by the Charity Commission revealed that over the centuries, the income from the bequest vastly exceeded the expenses of the boys' education.
 In response to the report, the Corporation of London indicated that it had taken, "great pains...by searching in the archives of the corporation and other places for the will of John Carpenter, without effect".
 Had the Corporation instead looked for the will of John Don, it would have received guidance in what to do with the money.

 Lacking that guidance, discussions began on how the bequest money should be spent.
 The City Lands Committee suggested in a report that the bequest should be spent on educating a larger number of boys and this approach was adopted in 1826.
 A number of people including Richard Taylor, a printer and an assistant to the founding of University College London, urged the Corporation of London to spend the bequest on creating a day school for the largest possible number of boys.
 In 1830, they proposed that the City of London Corporation School should be founded with Taylor as a governor and that the school to be established on the site of the disused London Workhouse.
 In the meantime, a small number of boys, who became known as Carpenter's scholars, were sent to Tonbridge School.
 An act of Parliament, the Estate of the London Workhouse Act 1829 (10 Geo.
 4. c.
-43), was passed to transform the workhouse into a school and governors were appointed.
+43 Pr.), was passed to transform the workhouse into a school and governors were appointed.
 Conditions at the workhouse site had deteriorated and much money was needed for its maintenance.
 The only funds available, though, were the same £300 (about £30,000 in 2016) a year budget the workhouse had received.

 An 1830s print showing the school building of 1835–1883 in Milk Street.

 Over the next few years, the workhouse proposal was seen by the City of London Lord Mayor's deputation and the City Lands Committee (Taylor was a member of both), as impractical, and other schemes were proposed.
 In 1832, Warren Stormes Hale, who believed that the workhouse proposal was not the best use of Carpenter's legacy, was appointed to the City Lands Committee.
 He became chairman of the committee in 1833, and would come to be considered the second founder of the City of London School, after Carpenter.